Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Static and spherically symmetric background

-this action is written in Jordan frame with the nonminimal coupling function $F(\phi )=1+(\xi/\kappa) \phi ^{2}$ such that $\xi$ is the coupling parameter and $\kappa =1/8\pi G$ .
-The second term represents a kinetic energy term preceded by a minus sign to avoid the appearance of ghosts and tachyonic instabilities while the last one is a general potential of the scalar field.
-We also note that the action (\ref{eq_model}) belongs to a more general class of theories known as scalar torsion theories \cite{hohmann2018scalar1,hohmann2018scalar2,hohmann2018scalar3} and the functional form is similar to the non-minimal quintessence model in TEGR \cite{geng2011teleparallel}.
-Clearly, the GR action can be recovered when setting $ \xi=0 $.
-Using our model (\ref{eq_model}) the general solutions of the field equations (\ref{eq_density}) and (\ref{eq_pressure}) reduce to
+The action is expressed in the Jordan frame with the non-minimal coupling function $\Omega(\phi )=1+(\xi/\kappa) \phi ^{2}$, where $\xi$ denotes the coupling parameter, $\kappa =1/8\pi G$, and $V(\phi)$ is a scalar potential.
+The Lagrangian density (\ref{eq_model}) belongs to a broader class of TST theories \cite{hohmann2018scalar1,hohmann2018scalar2,hohmann2018scalar3}, and its functional form bears similarity to the non-minimal quintessence model in TEGR \cite{Geng_2011,D_Agostino_2018}.
+If $\xi=0$, we recover the GR quintessence model.

+In Eqs. (\ref{eq_density})-(\ref{eq_pressure2}), the metric $f(r)$ and its derivatives appear as $f'/f$ and $f''/f$.
+It proves advantageous, for later use, to utilize the variable $\tilde{f}(r) = f(r)/f(0)$.
+Then, the field equations for the model (\ref{eq_model}) become: